itskevinwang/itskevinwang.github.io/_pages/teaching.md

 nav_order: 3
 ---

 Thank you for your interest in contacting me!
-This page provides useful information on how to best get in touch.

 If you'd like to get in touch, please send me an email at kevinw[at]berkeley.edu.
 Reaching out to me through social media networks such as LinkedIn is less likely to warrant a response as I find it difficult to have direct conversations on social media and don't check them regularly.
 Even when I do see a message, I usually end up asking for an email address so I can reply more easily.